Olateju Oyeleye: Religious life

 Olateju Oyeleye was baptised at age two and confirmed at age eighteen by Archbishop L.G.
 Vinnig.

 He was a devout Christian, who read the bible from Genesis to Revelation at age fourteen.
 Throughout his life he devoted at least one hour to bible study and prayer each day ("A Life of…").
 His religion strongly influenced his life and his success at work.
 He made it his objective to make his life so exemplary that people would follow suit.

-Currently, he regularly attends the Cathedral Church of Christ and St Peters Church Isona Ilesa.
-He also attends Church of Pentecost, or the Anglican Communion where he was baptised, at Festac Town.
-In the Cathedral Church of Christ, he is a member of the Torch Bearers society while at Church of Pentecost, he is a grand patron of the Fountain of Hope Society.
+He regularly attended the Cathedral Church of Christ and St Peters Church Isona Ilesa.
+He also attended Church of Pentecost, or the Anglican Communion where he was baptised, at Festac Town.
+In the Cathedral Church of Christ, he was a member of the Torch Bearers society while at Church of Pentecost, he was a grand patron of the Fountain of Hope Society.

 During our interview, Teju explained, "Christianity is a way of life.
 It is a way of living.
 The power of positive thinking will succeed you in everything you are doing.”